 - ask an individual if they agree to their information being disclosed, or

-- tell an individual that they are going to disclose their information unless the individual tells them not to.
+- an agency can tell an individual that they are going to disclose their information unless the individual tells them not to.

-As a general rule, the first method – opting in – is preferable to the second – opting out.
+As a general rule, opting in is preferable to opting out.
 Opt out options can raise questions of whether the agreement was validly given.
 Where an individual is provided with an option to opt out, such as a box to tick, there may be a question of whether they chose not to tick it because they agreed, or because they did not see it or did not understand it, or because they never received the document containing it.

-If an agency chooses to use an opt out method of obtaining agreement, they should take a great deal of care to ensure that they don’t breach IPP 11 when they rely on it.
-The more sensitive the information and the more widespread the disclosure, the less appropriate it will be to rely on an opt out method
+If an agency chooses to use an opt out method of obtaining agreement, they should take a great deal of care to ensure that they don’t breach IPP 11/NPP2 when they rely on it.
+The more sensitive the information and the more widespread the disclosure, the less appropriate it will be to rely on an opt out method.

 - 1 In this guideline, health agency includes a bound contracted service provider to a health agency.